aliktb/team-instinct-cinema-project/README.md

 ```
  npm run dev
  ```
-  once you're in the project directory within your terminal.
+  Once you're in the project directory within your terminal.
 The webpage uses localhost:3000 as api URL and the MongoDB URL uses localhost:27017.

 # Built With